Gutrila-DFTB/Gutrila-DFTB.github.io/src/pages/blog/posts/how-to-create-an-animated-border-with-tailwind.md

 ## Customizing the Gradient

-In Tailwind CSS, we can control the position of the gradient colors:
+In Tailwind CSS, we can control the position of the gradient colors and of course, the colors:

 - `from-*` → Starting color of the gradient.
 - `via-*` → Intermediate color.